ZahraTee/harmony-primary-school/content/our-school/our-vision.md

 ## Community

-We will seek to foster strong links with the wider community and encourage our children to appreciate differences in age, ethnicity and social background.
-Harmony Primary School will place the pupil at the heart of the community and we intend for the outstanding education that our children receive to become a source of nourishment for the wider community.
+We will seek to foster strong links within the wider community and we actively encourage our children to celebrate commonality and appreciate difference.
+Harmony Primary School places the pupil at the heart of the community through a wide variety of outreach programmes and through links with local schools and community groups.

 ## Excellence

-We will motivate pupils and teachers to strive for high levels of excellence in all their endeavours, whether academic or skills based.
-We will nurture an environment where excellence is demanded from students and teachers alike as we maintain our curricular focus upon core educational skills.
+We motivate pupils and teachers to strive for excellence in all their endeavours; both academic and extra-curricular.
+Through setting high expectations for learning and supporting the learners with a range of activities in our after-school club programme, we aim to offer a holistic approach to personal success.

 ## Discipline

-At Harmony Primary School, discipline will be linked to achievement and this element of our ethos is therefore closely tied to our curricular commitments.
-We will strive to instil a positive work-ethic in all our pupils.
+At Harmony Primary School, discipline is closely linked to our reward and sanction system.
+This element of our ethos is one that relies on a strong relationship between parents and teachers to maintain a sense of consistency for the young learners.
+We strive to instil a good work ethic in all our pupils through a transparent behaviour policy and through positive reinforcement.

 ## Achievement

-This reflects our commitment to providing an outstanding academic curriculum that is broad and balanced with equal opportunities for every pupil.
-We believe our progressive educational methodology will enable pupils to aim high and reach even higher in an environment that nurtures their wellbeing, achievement, and creativity.
+Our commitment to providing an outstanding academic curriculum that is broad and balanced, with equal opportunities for every pupil, is a core part of our ethos.
+Our progressive educational methodology enables pupils to aim high in an environment that nurtures their wellbeing and development.

 ## Respect

-We will cultivate respectful attitudes between pupils, teachers, parents, carers and the wider community.
+We cultivate respectful attitudes between pupils, teachers, parents, carers and within the wider community.
 We are dedicated to promoting a safe environment where pupils can thrive as individuals while understanding their responsibilities to the wider school community.
-Our attention to encouraging social consciousness will link to the commitments we make in our extended curriculum.
+Our emphasis in encouraging social consciousness links to the commitments we have made through both timetabled subjects and our extra-curricular programme.